konrad2002/go-sudoku-solver/README.md

 # go-sudoku-solver

-This project contains a small go script that is able to solve easy sudoku riddles.
+This project contains a small go script that is able to solve sudoku riddles.
-If the riddle is too hard, it won't be able to find a solution.

 ## Input